What is heart failure?

 Heart failure has many causes or underlying risk factors.
 The most common is damage to the heart muscle caused by a heart attack (myocardial infarction).

 The second most common cause of heart failure is high blood pressure (hypertension).
-If left undiagnosed and untreated for a long period, hypertension can lead to heart failure.
+If left undiagnosed and untreated for a long period, high blood pressure can lead to heart failure.
 It is important to get your blood pressure checked at least once every two years or more often if your physician recommends you do so.

 Less common causes include:

-- Infection causing inflammation of the heart muscle (endocarditis or myocarditis)
+- Infection causing inflammation of the heart muscle (myocarditis).

 When your heart doesn’t pump well and congestion occurs, you may experience some of these symptoms.
 Contact your doctor or healthcare provider if any of the following occurs: